Flight arrivals and departures improve at Sea-Tac Airport, but many travelers are still delayed

 Adam Tang, who traveled to Oregon to visit family for Christmas, was hoping to begin his return journey to North Dakota on Thursday, but his flight from Portland to Seattle was canceled.
 He tried to reschedule with Alaska Airlines and submitted a request for a call back from customer service, which he received about 20 hours later, “but that was expected to have a long delay for a return call,” he said.

-On Friday, his flight from Portland to Seattle was delayed an hour, but he still had enough time at Sea-Tac, which he described as calm but busy, to make his flight to Billings.
+On Friday, his flight from Portland to Seattle was delayed an hour, but he still had enough time at Sea-Tac, which he described as calm but busy, to make his flight to Billings, Montana.
 That flight, too, was delayed, by 43 minutes.

 “My experience has been relatively stress-free and pleasant, all things considered,” he said.